PicassoCT/MOSAIC/Documents/SmokeRibbons.md

 estimated Head offsets are used.
 Missing emitters are skipped for older models.

-Where the polygon ponytail is enabled, the locks use its animated Tail1 basis without adding engine wind a second time.
+Where the polygon ponytail is enabled, the locks use its animated Tail1 basis without adding engine wind a second time. `hang=0.85` blends that direction toward world down before motion history is sampled: the ponytail provides restrained sway, while the scalp locks hang instead of copying its full upward lift. `hang` defaults to zero for callers that want the original piece direction; one is fully downward.
 The existing five-ponytail animation budget remains in force; other investigators use the Head basis and the shader's small wind response.
 Repeated show/hide calls no longer acquire another ponytail slot or start another wind loop.
 The wind loop follows the owner's `boolWalking`